BorisRado/slower_simple_examples/README.md

     def _temp(self):  # the method cannot be called by the client because it starts with "_" return None

+    def configure_fit(self, parameters, config):  # cannot be called by the client because it is not a "custom logic" function set_parameters(self.model, parameters)
+        self.model.train()
+        ...
 ```

 As for the client, there is a raw `ServerModel`, which receives custom data types such as `BatchData` and `ServerModelFitIns`, and the `NumPyServerModel`, in which the arguments are deserialized to numpy arrays or lists of numpy arrays (*Note*: if using the `NumpyServerModel`, when invoking the `server_model_proxy` on the client you must provide `numpy` arrays).